Posts Tagged ‘Trust’

 It’s my hope that as people recognize the limitations of so-called “green marketing,” they will rediscover the other 3-4 “P”s of marketing (depending on how you count them), will discover the value of strategy as a place to embed sustainability values into the core business rather than bolting them on through features-benefits descriptions.
 According to Makower’s article, this *is* what’s working.
 Let’s get to it!

-Dialogue: The Conversational Nature of Marketing and Strategy
+Dialogue: The Conversational Nature of Strategy

 Tuesday, June 14th, 2011